Leonardo Da Vinci

 Enneagram Type 5: The Investigator

-Enneagram Type 5s, often called The Investigators or Observers, are the thinkers of the Enneagram—curious, insightful, and endlessly fascinated by how the world works.
-Their basic fear is of being useless, helpless, or incapable, while their basic desire is to feel competent, knowledgeable, and equipped to handle life.
-More than any other type, Fives thrive on understanding, collecting information, and making sense of complex systems.
+Enneagram Type 5s, often called The Investigators or Observers, are the thinkers of the Enneagram—curious, perceptive, and fascinated by how the world works.
+Their basic fear is of being helpless or incapable, while their basic desire is to feel competent and knowledgeable.

-Known for their intellectual depth, independence, and sharp perception, Fives are natural problem-solvers.
-They love exploring new ideas, mastering skills, and observing life with a thoughtful, analytical eye.
-Because they value their inner resources so highly, they often protect their time and energy—sometimes retreating from others to recharge or avoid feeling overwhelmed.
+Known for their intellectual depth and independence, Fives love mastering new ideas and observing life with analytical clarity.
+Because they value their inner resources, they often protect their time and energy—sometimes retreating to avoid overwhelm.

 Core Fear: